cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - add cabview controls ODOMETER_UP and ODOMETER_DOWN
 - Improvements in sky color and in other environment areas, by DR-Aeronautics
 - multiple preset viewpoints for 3D cabs, see http://www.elvastower.com/forums/index.php?/topic/36339-multiple-preset-viewpoints-for-3d-cabs/
-- NEW: Bug fix for https://bugs.launchpad.net/or/+bug/1983511 When an AI train disappears at end of run, containers remain visible
+- Bug fix for https://bugs.launchpad.net/or/+bug/1983511 When an AI train disappears at end of run, containers remain visible (present in Unstable release)
-- NEW: added code to manage containers on wagons in multiplayer mode.
+- added code to manage containers on wagons in multiplayer mode
+- N£W: sync turntable and transfertable operation when in multiplayer mode, see http://www.elvastower.com/forums/index.php?/topic/28591-operational-turntable/page__view__findpost__p__287727
+- NEW: Provide travelled distance to TCS scripts taking into account the running direction, by cesarBLG (present in Unstable release).

 The Monogame related code intentionally coincides only partly with the code of the OR official testing version.